clairey-zx81/json-model/TUTO.md

 pip install git+https://github.com/clairey-zx81/json-model.git
 ```

-Check that the `jmc` command is avalaible by checking its version.
+Check that the `jmc` command is indeed available by checking its version:

 ```sh
 jmc --version